timurb/captcha-alternative-POC/README.md

 A quick proof-of-concept for captcha-like system involving Javascript use but no user interaction at all.

-It is intended from automatic spambots and simple reverse-engineering techniques.
+It is intended to protect from automatic spambots and simple reverse-engineering techniques.

 Its workflow is the following:
  1. Javascript requests token from API server.
  2. Javascript does some processing with the token (optional).
  3. Javascript sets some form field to the processed token which is then checked by server to be correct.

 The strength of the approach depends on complexity of step 2.
+It can be as simple as skipping the step and passing the obtained token unchanged to step 3 or as complex as involving some custom-made cryptographic techniques to generate processed token.

-If you write the second step to be complex and use obfuscation chances are that lazy attacker will not do enough reverse-engineering to understand the algorithm and implement it later in his bot.
+If you write the second step to be complex and use obfuscation at the same time there are chances that lazy attacker will not do enough reverse-engineering to understand the algorithm and implement it later in his bot.

-It is natural expansion of [honeypot](http://haacked.com/archive/2007/09/11/honeypot-captcha.aspx) or [checkbox](http://uxmovement.com/forms/captchas-vs-spambots-why-the-checkbox-captcha-wins/) captcha alternatives.
+The idea is a natural expansion of [honeypot](http://haacked.com/archive/2007/09/11/honeypot-captcha.aspx) or [checkbox](http://uxmovement.com/forms/captchas-vs-spambots-why-the-checkbox-captcha-wins/) captcha alternatives.